FAMILY LAW FAQ

 Can I receive spousal support?

-Spousal support, also referred to as alimony or maintenance, may be awarded to either spouse in a divorce, based on such factors as: the standard of living, present and future earning potential of each spouse, and the ability of each spouse to support him or herself independently in the future.
-Maintenance may be awarded on a permanent or temporary basis and can be awarded to either the wife or the husband.
+Spousal support, also referred to as alimony or maintenance, may be awarded to either spouse in a divorce, based on the income of the non-dependent spouse, the duration of the marriage, and other factors.
+Temporary maintenance and post-divorce maintenance can be awarded to either a husband or wife.

 How is child support rewarded?

 Child support is an obligation for the non-custodial parent (the parent who does not have primary custody of the child or children.)
 The non-custodial parent must pay a percentage of the combined parental income.
 Usually, for one child the percentage is 17%, for two children it is 25%, for three children it is 29%, and for four children it is 31%.
 Aside from child support, the non-custodial parent may have to pay a portion of the child’s healthcare and educational expenses.

 Contact a New York divorce attorney at Brian D. Perskin & Associates P.C. today!

 CONTACT US AND WE WILL GET BACK TO YOU TODAY

 For more information about how our office can help with your divorce matter, please contact a New York divorce attorney from our firm to receive our comprehensive legal support.